-We’re grateful for the continued support from Arts Council England to help us with this next phase of re-imagining together.
-Leytonstone Loves Film will also move to a biennial schedule, with the next festival taking place in Autumn 2021.
-Please do check the website for updates.
+We’re grateful for the continued support from Arts Council England to help us with this next phase of our partnership.

 A world-class arts and learning organisation, the Barbican pushes the boundaries of all major art forms including dance, film, music, theatre and visual arts.
 Its creative learning programme further underpins everything it does.
 Over a million people attend events annually, hundreds of artists and performers are featured, and more than 300 staff work onsite.
 The architecturally renowned centre opened in 1982 and comprises the Barbican Hall, the Barbican Theatre, The Pit, Cinemas 1, 2 and 3, Barbican Art Gallery, a second gallery The Curve, public spaces, a library, the Lakeside Terrace, a glasshouse conservatory, conference facilities and three restaurants.
 The City of London Corporation is the founder and principal funder of the Barbican Centre.